DT

 After coming to Bhubaneswar, Hari and his wife were visiting one hospital after another in search of their son.

-While in AIIMS-Bhubaneswar, they came across a journalist from a local TV news channel who reported their ordeal.
+While in AIIMS, Bhubaneswar, they came across a journalist of a local TV news channel who reported their ordeal.

-Ramananda saw the report on the TV and identified his parents.
+Ramananda saw the report on the television in his room and identified his parents.
 He informed the hospital authorities about it.

 “The hospital called up the TV channel’s office, got the videos and got it checked again with Ramananda to confirm about his parents.
 Following this, the hospital authorities were successful in connecting Ramanada with his parents,” SCB Medical College Emergency Officer Dr BN Moharana told PTI.